What Is Uniswap and How Does It Work?

 How Does Uniswap Make Money?

 Also, due to Uniswap’s open-source and decentralized nature, there is no central entity controlling or profiting from the protocol.
-Instead, it’s maintained and improved by a community of developers and its governance, both of whom contribute to its progress.
+Instead, it’s maintained and improved by a community of users and developers through its decentralized governance system.

 The Uniswap (UNI) Token